birdortyedi/birdortyedi.github.io/_pages/about.md

 * February 18, 2019.
 I have been assigned as Research Assistant to [Computer Science Department][ozu-cs] at [Özyeğin University][ozu]

 * April 3, 2018, [MSI Turkey][msi] has been supported my research studies, and donated GPUs.
+All started from this moment.

 ### Academic Services